-A photography website will help show your photos.
+A photography website will help showcase your photos.
 Great photography websites help sell your photos.

-Read on and apply these very simple photography website tips if you want to make yours more attractive to potential clients.
+Read on and apply these easy tips for a better photography website, if you want to make yours more attractive to potential clients.

 Your website is the first anyone will see of your work, your personality and what makes YOU different from all the rest.
 So it does not take a genius to figure out it needs lots of attention.